sfu-bigdata/bd-glossary/Glossary.md

 ### SECURE COMPUTING

-Efforts to ensure privacy and to protect data, devices and computing systems from harm (such as hacking, damage, and malpractice), and mitigate service disruptions. [^22],[^4]
+Efforts to ensure privacy and to protect data, devices and computing systems from harm such as hacking, damage, and malpractice, and mitigate service disruptions. [^22],[^4]

 ### SQL